 However, the caveat to this architecture is that external visibility is lost along with the need to manage multiple IP subnets and DHCP scopes for each 5G mobile router.
 These management headaches are due to the need for NAT to be performed on the 5G mobile router.
 Fortunately, Celona has solved both challenges through the use of supernetting managed at the Celona Edge.

 Supernetting on a Celona 5G LAN can be implemented in just a few steps.
-First, the Celona Edge cluster must be configured as an external IP domain.
+First, the Celona Edge cluster must be configured as an external Network domain.
 Once this is setup, network address translation (NAT) can be disabled on the 5G mobile routers and routing mode can be used for multiple connected non-5G capable devices with all DHCP, DNS, and routing being relayed upstream to the Celona Edge.

 To complete the supernetting architecture, the Celona Edge can be configured so it automatically discovers connected mobile routers and the endpoints sitting behind those routers.
 The Edge server intelligently routes each endpoint IP address to its corresponding 5G LAN mobile router.